ZeusWPI/Haldis/README.md

 1. Update models located in 'app/models.py'
 2. Run `python app/haldis.py db migrate` to create a new migration.
 3. Apply the changes to the database using `python app/haldis.py db upgrade`

+### Adding dependencies/libraries

+1. Add new dependency to the `requirements.in` file
+2. Run `pip-compile` to add freeze the dependency in the `requirements.txt` file together with it's own deps
+3. Run `pip-sync` to download the library

+### Updating dependencies
+Run `pip-compile --upgrade`

+For more information about managing the dependencies see [jazzband/pip-tools: A set of tools to keep your pinned Python dependencies fresh.](https://github.com/jazzband/pip-tools)